 Do I need to be on the lookout for scammers?

 Of course, Kickstarter watch projects do have a darker side to them.
 Are there scams among them, or projects that are at least suspicious?
 Of course.
 Just like in any other line of business.
 Massive funds collected, and low quality watches made?
 It’s there.
 Watches scheduled to deliver, but with delivery being delayed by months?
 It’s there.
-Plagiarism present in advertising campaigns?
-It’s there.
+Is plagiarism present in advertising campaigns?
+It is.